Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

 \subsection{Omori Law}

 In seismological studies, the Omori law characterizes the temporal decay of aftershock activity following a mainshock event.
-This empirical law, commonly known as the Omori law, describes how the rate of aftershocks decreases over time following a seismic event.
-Specifically, it states that the number of aftershocks decreases inversely with time after the mainshock, following a power-law decay as follows: $n(t) = k/(c+t)^p$ where $p$ is a constant that describes the decay rate and typically falls in the range 0.8–1.2 in most cases \parencite{omori1894, Utsu1995}.
-In Figure~\ref{stats}a, we visualize the aftershock activity decay using stacked sequences from multiple seismic cycles within a simulation.
-Each gray line represents the aftershock activity following a single major seismic event, while the blue line represents the stacked sequences, providing an aggregated view of the aftershock decay pattern.
-By fitting the stacked sequences to the Omori law, we find a compelling match with an exponent $p$ of 0.92, indicating a consistent decay rate across the simulated seismic events.
+Specifically, it states that the number of aftershocks decreases inversely with time after the mainshock, following a power-law decay as follows: $n(t) = k/(c+t)^p$ where $k$ is aftershock productivity, $c$ is a time offset, and $p$ is a constant that describes the decay rate and typically falls in the range 0.8–1.2 in most cases \parencite{omori1894, Utsu1995}.
+To evaluate the Omori law in our simulations, for each orientation distribution of the off-fault fractures, we stack the aftershock sequences following each major rupture on the main fault.
+We then fit the stacked sequences to the Omori law to estimate the $p$ exponent.
+Figure~\ref{globalstats}a illustrates the Omori law coefficient $p$ across different fracture orientations when $a/b = 0.5$.
+The coefficient remains consistently around 1 across all orientations, indicating a uniform behavior regardless of these parameters.
+While off-fault orientation does influence the duration of the aftershock period (see the case when off-faults are aligned with the main fault), we defer this investigation to future studies as it falls outside the scope of our current research.